Why do you call your program “self-protection” instead of “self-defense?”

 Do I have to participate in the activities?

 Since we don’t teach “techniques” that must be practiced over and over to get right, it is possible for you to gain the knowledge you need to protect yourself by observing others during the “hands-on” portions of the classes.
 We have created our courses with sensitivity to our students that have experienced past traumas.
 Although it is recommended that you participate during the hands-on activities, we understand that you may be dealing with anxiety from past abuse or assaults.
-You are given full permission to be active in the class as you see fit for yourself.
+You are given full permission to be active in the class or to observe only.
+Either way, you will learn a vast amount and be able to do it immediately.

 Do I have to take the classes in order?